 Of course, how much you earn depends on how much you want to work, which in this case is through promoting the link.
 As well, Shopify offers incentives like the first two months of a customer’s paid subscription fee for every merchant you refer (up to $598 on standard plans).

-Terraleads pioneered a distinct business model by taking traditional CPA (cost per action/acquisition) styled-products but having the significant difference of producing their own goods.
+Terraleads pioneered a distinct business model by taking traditional CPA (cost per action/acquisition) styled-products but having a significant difference in producing their own goods.
 This ensures that partners will get paid without waiting for companies to fund the affiliate network.

 You can learn more about Terraleads’ unique affiliate program here.

 Clickbank leans on its extensive 17-years experience in partnering with digital marketers, selling its products to over 200 million customers around the world.
 This experience has not only led to a continually growing catalog of digital products, but also to a solid reputation for reliability – promising to pay commissions on time, every time.